-Moreover, as the Niagara County Supreme Court refused to issue an order to show cause in the First Kiko Petition, NhRP was never given the required "full and fair opportunity" to litigate the issue of Kiko's personhood.
-Allen v.
+Moreover, because the Fulton County Supreme Court refused to issue the order to show cause, NhRP was no more given the required full and fair opportunity to litigate the legal issue of Tommy's personhood than it was given a full and fair opportunity to litigate the legal personhood of Hercules and Leo in Suffolk County.
+Stanley, 16 N.Y.S.3d at 909.
+See Allen v.
 New York State Div. of Parole, 252 A.D.2d 691 (3d Dept. 1998).
 As Stanley recognized, "claim preclusion and issue preclusion contemplate 'that the parties had a full and fair' opportunity to litigate the initial determination."
 16 N.Y.S.3d at 910 (citation omitted).
-NhRP was "thus not barred by the [Niagara] County disposition from proceeding here."
+NhRP was "thus not barred by the [Suffolk] County disposition from proceeding here."
 Id.
 "Nor should it be."
 Id.
-As Stanley made clear, the "writ is 'so primary and fundamental,' 'that it must take precedence over considerations of procedural orderliness and conformity."
+As Stanley made clear, the "writ is 'so primary and fundamental,' 'that it must take precedence over considerations of procedural orderliness and conformity.""
 Id. (citation omitted).